 David & Sieglinde Toews

-The fifth missionary couple under 1Gloowen are David & Sieglinde Toews.
+The fifth missionary couple are David & Sieglinde Toews.
 The Toews family produces Low German Music and Low German radio broadcasting that reach people in Bolivia and all over the world.
 They support and educate worship leaders and partner with local churches in reaching youth and children through outreach programs and camps.
 Through their songs on radio broadcasting, the Toews reach people who are a part of very closed and restrictive Mennonite communities.

 Rudy & Wilema Toews

 The sixth missionary couple we want to introduce are Rudy and Wilma Toews.
 Rudy and Wilma have an extensive ministry in Bolivia working with the Low German Mennonites.
 They visit the colonies, distributing Bibles and sharing the Gospel.
 They do street ministry in Santa Cruz and discipleship ministry at Guia de Paz Rehab center for men and woman.
 The Toews also help in the local Church with singing, prayer groups, teaching Sunday school and youth leadership development.
 They work with the Mission board and help build houses for people that need to get out of the old colony.

 Gerhard and Susana Fehr, along with their family, are missionaries in Bolivia, South America.
 The Fehr’s have been working in Bolivia for years and have planted several churches in the indigenous communities.
 They have dedicated themselves to the work among Old Colony Mennonites, as well as preached in different churches.
 Gerhard is part of a Low German Bible translation project that translates the Bible into Plautdietsch, which is the native language of the Old Colony Mennonites.
 The first printing batch of the translated New Testament will be 10,000 copies.
 Gerhard and Susana have also started a Christian radio station in their town which is currently broadcasting locally and through the web.